howtographql/howtographql/content/backend/graphql-elixir/0-introduction.md

 The secret sauce of a GraphQL server is its schema.
 The schema gives you a unified type system for your specific domain, and the tools to hook up code to those types to make things happen when people mutate or request them.

 Sensibly then, the experience of building a GraphQL server starts with working on its schema.
-You'll see in this chapter that the main steps we'll follow will be something like this:
+You'll see in this chapter that the main steps you'll follow will be something like this:

 1. Define your types and the appropriate queries and mutations for them.
 2. Implement functions called **resolvers** to handle these types and their fields.